1957 New Zealand general election: Background

 The National Party had formed its first administration after the 1949 elections, and had been re-elected in the 1951 elections and the 1954 elections.
 As its third term in office continued, however, the Prime Minister, Sidney Holland, became increasingly ill.
-Holland's memory began to fail, and he is believed to have suffered a mild heart attack during the Suez Crisis.
-A mere two months before the 1957 election, Holland was persuaded by his party to step down; Keith Holyoake, his deputy, became Prime Minister.
-The Labour Party was still led by Walter Nash, who had been Finance Minister in the first Labour government.
+Holland's memory began to fail, and he is believed to have suffered a mild heart attack while working in his office during the Suez Crisis.
+In mid-1957 a group of senior cabinet ministers led by Keith Holyoake, Jack Marshall, Jack Watts and party president, Sir Alex McKenzie, persuaded Holland to resign citing his health deterioration.
+Holland, albeit reluctantly, announced his retirement from the leadership at the National's annual party conference on 12 August 1957 held in Christchurch.
+Almost immediately after finishing his speech Holland collapsed backstage and was rushed to hospital in an ambulance.
+Although his retirement was announced in August, Holland's continued presence prevented his successor, the deputy prime minister Holyoake, from establishing himself as a leader until late October, when at last he formed his own ministry which was still largely the same as his predecessor's.